 The electromagnetic interaction has proved very successful in probing the structure of the nucleon.
 Inelastic electron scattering at high momentum transfer Q^2 and excitation energy ν (corresponding to large missing mass W) has provided the best information to date on the parton distribution functions, whose universal nature makes them useful in understanding a wide variety of particle interactions with nucleons.
-One limitation is that spin-averaged inclusive electron scattering probes quarks weighted by their charge squared.
-For a proton target this means that there is no differentiation between quarks and anti-quarks, and that the contribution from down and strange quarks is strongly suppressed relative to the up quarks.
+Spin-averaged inclusive electron scattering probes quarks weighted by their charge squared, providing no differentiation between quarks and anti-quarks, and leading to a strongly suppressed contribution from down and strange quarks relative to the up quarks.
 Our best information on the down quark PDFs come from using a neutron target, although at high momentum fraction $x = Q^2/2M\nu$ (where M is the nucleon mass), corrections from nuclear binding (Fermi motion) become large.
-Because the weak charges of the strange and down quarks are relatively larger than the electromagnetic ones, the weak interaction can provide another sensitive means to probe the down and strange PDFs.
+Because the weak charges of the strange and down quarks are relatively larger than the electromagnetic ones, the weak interaction can provide a clean and sensitive means to probe the down and strange PDFs.

-An alternative basis for the description of nucleon excitations is in terms of transition form factors to specific resonant states.
-Lately, the subject of quark-hadron duality has received considerable interest, both theoretically and experimentally.
+At lower Q^2 , one typically describes the scattering in terms of transition form factors to specific resonant states.
+In this region, parity violation provides sensitivity to the isospin decomposition of the resonance contributions.
+The subject of quark-hadron duality, which quantitatively relates the partonic picture and the picture of hadronic excitations, has recently received considerable interest, both theoretically and experimentally.
 Theoretical interest comes about in making a unified QCD description of the hadronic interactions.
 Experimental interest arises because to the extent that duality works, it can be used to extract both spin-averaged and spin-dependent PDFs at large x.
 Duality is also of great importance experimentally to predict cross sections in regions where they haven't been measured precisely (for example, in predicting neutrino scattering cross sections needed to interpret neutrino oscillation experiments).
 The weak neutral current gives access to the axial hadronic current, which also enters in weak charge current interactions.

-There are some data available in the DIS region, and more recent, high precision measurements for elastic e-p scattering, but there are no data available in the resonance region and very little data for heavy (A>2) targets.
+There are some data available in the DIS region, and more recent, high precision measurements for elastic e-p scattering, but there is no data available in the resonance region and very little data for heavy (A>2) targets at any kinematics.
 The proposed measurements on hydrogen, deuterium and carbon will provide measurements over the entire resonance region, allowing studies of duality, higher twist, and nuclear effects in the parity violating response.
 Such data will also be important as input to future parity violation electron scattering measurements planned for the JLab 12 GeV upgrade, as well as input to upcoming low-to-moderate energy neutrino-nucleus scattering measurements.